jy-gh/RecentFiles/README.md

 `recent_files -c 1w --dir ~/Documents`

+List files modified in the past week, in the Documents directory, the Downloads directory, and their subdirectories (the two commands are equivalent):

+`recent_files -c 1w --dir ~/Documents --dir ~/Downloads`

+`recent_files -c 1w --dir '~/Documents:~/Downloads'`

+Note that in the second example above single quotes were used to protect the argument to `--dir`; this is especially important if the path contains spaces or shell metacharacters.

 List files modified in the past hour, including hidden files:

 `recent_files -c 1h -H`

+List files modified in the past hour, including files in symbolically linked subdirectories:

+`recent_files -c 1h -L`

-Use a custom ignore file, display results in reverse order (oldest item first):
+Use a custom ignore file and display results in reverse order (oldest item first):

 `recent_files --ignore-file ~/my_ignore_file --reverse`